 Charlie (r) and Joe Ilvento (l) at their West End Manor, 1981.
 The family restaurant opened on Ocean Avenue in May 1950.
 The business was sold in 1987.

 Ilvento’s West End Manor, 1987.
 The restaurant got a major upgrade in 1965.

 Sirianni’s Friendly Café family, 1988.
-In January 1938, Sam Sirianni started the Northern Italian restaurant (the just Sam’s Bar) on Brighton Avenue.
-He son Anthony “Tut” Sirianni and his sons made upgrades and ran the West End business through the 1980s.
+In January 1938, Sam Sirianni started the Northern Italian restaurant (then just Sam’s Bar) on Brighton Avenue.
+He son Anthony “Tut” Sirianni and his grandsons made upgrades and ran the West End business through the 1980s.